Batman Incorporated: The New 52

 In September 2011, The New 52 rebooted DC's continuity.
-In this new timeline, DC Comics began a spin-off series starring Batwing as a part of the relaunch.
+DC Comics began a spin-off series starring Batwing as a part of the relaunch.
 Batwing was one of the original titles of the New 52, premiering before Batman, Incorporated (vol. 2).

-DC Comics relaunched Batman, Incorporated with issue No. 1 in May 2012, written again by Grant Morrison and penciled by Chris Burnham, as part of the "Second Wave" of DC's company-wide title relaunch, the New 52.
+DC Comics relaunched Batman, Incorporated with issue #1 in May 2012, written again by Grant Morrison and penciled by Chris Burnham, as part of the "Second Wave" of DC's company-wide title relaunch, the New 52.
 Though technically taking place in the newly rebooted DC Universe, the series makes extensive references to the prior continuity.
 Stories such as Grant Morrison's first JLA arc ("New World Order") and Metamorpho's tenure in the Justice League as a part of the Justice League International are referenced.

 DC Batman-line editor Mike Marts confirmed that elements of Morrison's previous run on the Batman and Batman and Robin titles (in addition to Incorporateds first volume) are still a part of the continuity of the New 52, with major storylines Batman and Son, Batman R.I.P., Batman: Reborn, and The Return of Bruce Wayne all still forming the backbone of the recent history of the characters.
 This is further emphasized by the first issue of the second volume, mentioning Bruce's disappearance and return as well as Dick Grayson and Damian serving as Batman and Robin.
 The series ended with issue #13 in July 2013.
 A final Batman Incorporated Special #1 was published in August.